Azure/iotedge-lorawan-starterkit/docs/adr/007_cups_firmware_upgrade.md

 ### Storage related changes

 We will use the same storage solution as the one selected for the general CUPS protocol support (storage account).
-A new container will be used to store the firmware upgrade files.
+A new container named `"fwupgrades"` will be used to store the firmware upgrade files.
+The file names will be in the format `"{stationEui}-{package}"` (without any extension, as anyways these are going to be downloaded as `update.bin` from the Basics Station executable).

 ### Azure Function related changes